top of page

 Aesthetic

 Muted colours express what once was bright and innocent.
 This can be in the pigmentation, fading or density.
-The pieces are often carved, with markings and lines, that share the piece's story, often told together with written poetry.
-I frequently like to make pieces in sets, often which hold and nestle within each other.
-This builds on the feeling of connecting and being protected rather than feeling isolated as they move forward.
+The pieces are mainly carved, with markings and lines, that share the piece's story, from clay to stone.
+The way a piece feels is as important to me as how it looks.
+Reflecting the emotions in the making process I want the aesthetic to give an essence of those feelings.
+I frequently like to make pieces in sets, which hold and nestle within each other.
+This builds on the feeling of connecting and being protected rather than feeling isolated as they move forward. in the next stage of their journey.